Kanazawa Station

 Origami cranes of folded gold leaf decorate the floor of the Golden Tea Room

 English information pamphlets are available on entry and there are also English explanations posted around the house.
-Downstairs there is a souvenir shop and a tea room with a sunken hearth where visitors can enjoy a cup of powdered green tea with a traditional sweet.
+Downstairs there is a souvenir shop and Salon de Thé Kaikaro, where visitors can order matcha, seasonal sweets, kudzukiri, coffee, and other drinks.
+Cafe guests can add a building tour for 440 yen.

 An unusual checkerboard pattern of tatami mats